Nyctophilus geoffroyi

-Nyctophilus geoffroyi is a vespertilionid bat, a flying nocturnal mammal found in Australia, The species is relatively common.
+Nyctophilus geoffroyi is a vespertilionid bat. a flying nocturnal mammal found in Australia, The species is relatively common.
 They have been referred to as the lesser long-eared bat.

 Taxonomy

 It is the type species of genus Nyctophilus.

 Molecular data indicate Vespertilionidae, the family to which the lesser long-eared bat belongs, diverged from the family Molossidae (free-tailed bats) in the early Eocene period.
 The family is thought to have originated somewhere in Laurasia, possibly North America.
-The genus Nyctophilus itself has a limited fossil record, dating back only to the Pleistocene, the species is referenced in the material found in deposits.
+The genus Nyctophilus itself has a limited fossil record, dating back only to the Pleistocene.